-- 1. Successfully complete 72 credits in the required areas of study. - 2.
+- 1. Successfully complete 72 credits in the required areas of study.
+A minimum of 8 courses (24 credit hours) must be completed in residence.
+A thesis counts as residency credit. - 2.
 Successfully develop field education ministry portfolio according to program guidelines: - a.
-Thesis-option students will complete the portfolio up through the middler defense. - b.
-Portfolio students will complete a final portfolio defense. - 3.
+Thesis-option students will complete the portfolio up through the middler defense.b.
+Portfolio students will complete a final portfolio defense. - D. Portiolio students will complete a final portiolio Fulfill financial and library abligations - 3.
 Fulfill financial and library obligations. - 4.
 Maintain a 2.5 grade point average for the total course of study. - 5.
 Give evidence of growth in personal character, moral and spiritual maturity, and emotional stability. - 6.
 Demonstrate integration of biblical study and theological reflection enabling the student to address ministry challenges in an ever-changing world.